Hrustch/ViteTweet-Cards/README.md

     We can "subscribe" on user to increase his ammount of followers by 1 and change "follow" button state on "followed".
-Redraw happends ONLY on serwer succses response, otherwise it's waiting.
+Redraw happends ONLY on serwer success response, otherwise it's waiting.

     We send the request depending on whether the user is in our subscriptions.
   Due to leack of server abilities, to simulate subscribers database - we are using localstorage.